Our Purpose

 Division Breakdown

-When registering through RAMP Interactive, teams must select a competition level (A, AA, AAA, AAAA).
-After the registration deadline, pools of 7 teams are aligned prioritizing the competition level selected while also taking into consideration how teams finished at the Provincial Championships/Ontario Cup from the previous season.
+When registering through RAMP Interactive, teams must select a competition level (A, AA, AAA, OBLX).
+After the registration deadline, pools of 6-7 teams are aligned prioritizing the competition level selected while also taking into consideration how teams finished at the Provincial Championships/Ontario Cup from the previous season.
 If a team did not participate in the Provincial Championships/Ontario Cup from the previous season, they will be aligned with teams based on the competition level selected.

 We do not take into consideration off-season transactions or game results from sanctioned leagues, tournaments and exhibition results when aligning pools at the beginning of the OBL season.